GEO Optimization on E-commerce Sites: Do Your Product Pages Appear in AI Searches?

 The Difference of GEO in E-commerce Sites

-Information-oriented sites (encyclopedia, news, guide) adapt to GEO optimization relatively easily.
+Information-focused sites (encyclopedia, news, guide) adapt relatively easily to GEO optimization.
 But e-commerce sites have a different structure:

-- Brand authority measured by transaction trust, not product information
+• Brand authority is measured by transaction trust, not product information

-This structure leads AI models to generally categorize e-commerce sites as having "low content reliability."
+This structure leads AI models to generally categorize e-commerce sites under "low content reliability."

 How AI Models Read E-commerce Sites

-When ChatGPT, Perplexity, or Gemini evaluate an e-commerce site, they look at the following signals:
+When evaluating an e-commerce site, ChatGPT, Perplexity, or Gemini look at these signals:

-1. Subject authority: Is the site an expert in this field?
+1. Topic authority: Is the site an expert in this field?
 Does it only sell products, or does it also produce information related to the field?

 2. Structured data: Is there schema markup?
 Are product, price, stock status, review — these marked in a machine-readable format?

 3. E-E-A-T signals: Is there a trace of the founder's or team's expertise?
-Markers of longevity like "since 1978" are perceived by AI as reliability signals.
+Indicators of longevity like "since 1978" are perceived by AI as reliability signals.

 4. Content depth: Beyond product pages, is there informative content at the category or blog level?

-5. Attributability: Do other sites cite this site as a source?
+5. Citatability: Do other sites cite this site as a source?
 References from Wikipedia, forums, news sites lower AI's trust threshold.

 Practical GEO Strategy: 5 Steps for E-commerce